NicklasVraa/LiX/readme.md

 Shortcuts: [Aliases ](#aliases-), [Code ](#code-), [Configs ](#configs-), [Cover ](#cover-), [Figures ](#figures-), [Formats ](#formats-), [Header ](#header-), [Heading ](#heading-), [Lists ](#lists-), [Math ](#math-), [Refs ](#refs-), [Tables ](#tables-), [Titlepage ](#titlepage-), [Toc ](#toc-), [Verso ](#verso-)

+A [cheatsheet](cheatsheet.md) is also available.

 ### Aliases <a name="aliases"></a>
-These are always available, and are simply aliases, which are more intuitive for a new LaTeX-user.
+These are always available and are simply aliases, which are more intuitive for a new LaTeX-user.
 ```latex
 \use{package1, package2, ...} % Import packages.
 \add{path/to/file.tex} % Inserts the tex-code from the given file.